-How to Keep a Mini Christmas Tree Alive after the Holidays
+How to Keep a Mini Christmas Tree Alive After the Holidays

+Inside or outside?
 Live tabletop Christmas trees are lovely during the holidays, but afterwards, when the lights and decorations have been removed and the trees begin to yellow and drop their needles, many of us may be tempted to throw them into the garbage.

 But what a waste that would be!
 Especially when, with a bit of effort, miniature Christmas trees can live for many years, either as container plants or in the landscape.